-Mix Properties Property Name Return Data Type Description Example Syntax Index Number Returns the numerical index of this Mix HippoNe t.LocalHo st.Engin e:FindMi x(1).Inde x Path String Returns the full path of the Root Pin of this mix from the Engine Root Pin HippoNe t.LocalHo st.Engin e:FindMi x(1).Path LayerCount Number Returns the number of layers in this Mix Object HippoNe t.LocalHo st.Engin e:FindMi x(1).Laye rCount Layers Lua Table [Number,Layer Object] Returns a table of all the Layer Objects on this mix indexed by their layer index HippoNe t.LocalHo st.Engin e:FindMi x(1).Laye rs Level Number Value between 0.0 and 1.0 that represents the level of the mix master on this mix, this value can be read or set HippoNe t.LocalHo st.Engin e:FindMi x(1).Leve l Functions Function Name Parameters Return Data Type Description Example Syntax FadeLevel (Number Nothing Fades the level of this НірроNe
+Mix Properties Property Name Return Data Type Description Example Syntax Index Number Returns the numerical index of this Mix HippoNe t.LocalHo st.Engin e:FindMi x(1).Inde x Path String Returns the full path of the Root Pin of this mix from the Engine Root Pin HippoNe t.LocalHo st.Engin e:FindMi x(1).Path LayerCount Number Returns the number of layers in this Mix Object HippoNe t.LocalHo st.Engin e:FindMi x(1).Laye rCount Layers Lua Table [Number,Layer Object] Returns a table of all the Layer Objects on this mix indexed by their layer index HippoNe t.LocalHo st.Engin e:FindMi x(1).Laye rs Level Number Value between 0.0 and 1.0 that represents the level of the mix master on this mix, this value can be read or set HippoNe t.LocalHo st.Engin e:FindMi x(1).Leve 1 Functions Function Name Parameters Return Data Type Description Example Syntax FadeLevel (Number Nothing Fades the level of this HippoNe

-Mix From(Optional),Number To,Number FadeTime) mix master in the background from a value (either given or current) to the value given, over FadeTime Seconds, does not halt script execution t.LocalHo st.Engin e:FindMi x(1):Fade Level(0, 1, 10) FadeLevelWait (Number From(Optional),Number To,Number FadeTime) From(Optional),Number Nothing HippoNe t.LocalHo st.Engin e:FindMi x(1):Fade LevelWai t(1, 0, 1 5) SnapEndLevel (Number From(Optional),Number To,Number FadeTime) Nothing Snaps the level from a value (either given or current) to the value give after the FadeTime Seconds has passed.
+Mix From(Optional),Number To,Number FadeTime) mix master in the background from a value (either given or current) to the value given, over FadeTime Seconds, does not halt script execution t.LocalHo st.Engin e:FindMi x(1):Fade Level(0, 1, 10) FadeLevelWait (Number From(Optional),Number To,Number FadeTime) Nothing Fades the level of this mix master from a value (either given or current) to the value given, over FadeTime Seconds, does halt script execution while in progress HippoNe t.LocalHo st.Engin e:FindMi x(1):Fade LevelWai t(1, 0, 1 5) SnapEndLevel (Number From(Optional),Number To,Number FadeTime) Nothing Snaps the level from a value (either given or current) to the value give after the FadeTime Seconds has passed.
 This does not halt the script HippoNe t.LocalHo st.Engin e:FindMi x(1):Snap EndLeve l(0, 1, 1 0) SnapEndLevelWait (Number From(Optional),Number To,Number FadeTime) Nothing Snaps the level from a value (either given or current) to the value give after the FadeTime Seconds has passed.
 This does halt the script HippoNe t.LocalHo st.Engin e:FindMi x(1):Snap EndLevelW ait(1, 0, 15) EasingCubicLevel (Number From(Optional),Number To,Number FadeTime) Nothing Fades level from a value (either given or current) to the value give after the FadeTime Seconds has passed using a Easing Cubic curve.
 This does not halt the script HippoNe t.LocalHo st.Engin e:FindMi x(1):Easi ngCubicLe vel(0, 1, 10) EasingCubicLevelWait (Number From(Optional),Number Nothing Fades level from a value (either given or HippoNe